maitree-patel/scRNA-Sequence-Analysis-Exploring-Heterogeneity-in-Human-Skeletal-Muscle/README.md

 - Cells with low features
 - Cells with high percentage of mitochondrial transcript are indicative of dying or poor quality cells.

-Therefore, these conditions were used to filter out poor quality cells which were assessed though various metric visualizations.
+Therefore, these conditions were used to filter out poor quality gene and cell instances which were assessed though various metric visualizations.

 <img width="481" alt="image" src="https://github.com/maitree-patel/scRNA-Sequence-Analysis-Exploring-Heterogeneity-in-Human-Skeletal-Muscle/assets/134908239/23698df4-be42-425e-a6d0-7d72b88d9d3f">

-The figure visualizes QC metrics.
-Form the plot, a threshold for each metric was set.
-Cells with a percentage of mitochondrial reads lower than 10% and cells with features more than 200 and less than 4000 were decided to be included for downstream analysis.
+The figure visualizes QC metrics, from the plot, a threshold for each metric is given below, the following instances were included in downstream analysis:
+- Cells with a percentage of mitochondrial reads lower than 10%
+- Cells with features more than 200 and less than 4000

 #### 2. Normalization
 Normalization of the data was performed to enable comparison between cells and make more interpretable visualizations.